These are miscellaneous projects and how-to guides which I find useful and hope that others will too.

 $EDITOR /etc/X11/xorg.conf.d/nvidia.conf Section "OutputClass" Identifier "intel" MatchDriver "i915" Driver "modesetting" EndSection Section "OutputClass" Identifier "nvidia" MatchDriver "nvidia-drm" Driver "nvidia" Option "AllowEmptyInitialConfiguration" Option "SLI" "Auto" Option "BaseMosaic" "on" Option "PrimaryGPU" "yes" EndSection Section "ServerLayout" Identifier "layout" Option "AllowNVIDIAGPUScreens" EndSection

-device file when the NVIDIA devices goes into power saving mode by enabling the nvidia-persistenced service:
+Configure the system to keep the /dev/nvidia-uvm device file when the NVIDIA device goes into power saving mode by enabling the nvidia-persistenced service:

 systemctl enable nvidia-persistenced.service